The App

 Normally, you can set up your data from systems.
 Use Commands from regular systems, or use exclusive systems to get full World access.

-Add your setup systems as startup systems for things you want to initialize at launch, or use state enter/exit systems to do things when transitioning between menus, game modes, levels, etc.
+Add your setup systems to the Startup schedule for things you want to initialize at launch, or use state enter/exit systems to do things when transitioning between menus, game modes, levels, etc.

 However, you can also initialize data directly from the app builder.
 This is common for resources, if they need to be present at all times.
 You can also get direct World access.